“Leadership and learning are indispensable to each other.” –John F. Kennedy

 Duke University – B.A.

-Halsey is an exceptional teacher and administrator, with over 23 years of experience in education.
-He joined Evergreen in 2013 after serving in a variety of roles at Seattle Academy of Arts and Sciences, including teacher, outdoor/international program head, history department chair, dean of students in the upper school and assistant head of the middle school.
+Halsey is an exceptional administrator and educator with over 23 years of experience in independent schools.
+He joined Evergreen as upper division head in 2013 and became the head of school in 2020.
+Prior to Evergreen, Halsey served in numerous roles at Seattle Academy of Arts and Sciences, including teacher, outdoor/international program head, history department chair, dean of students in the upper school and assistant head of the middle school.
+He was a member of Giddens School, Board of Trustees for five years, serving on the Executive and Finance Committees and chairing the Facilities Committee.
+He is currently a member of Seattle Academy's Risk Management Subcommittee.
 Halsey takes pride in being a teacher, having taught courses in world geography, Islam, and United States, European, Chinese and Indian history.
 In his spare time, Halsey serves as vice president of the Seattle Youth Lacrosse Club Board and coaches lacrosse for Seattle Wolfpack.

 Chief Financial Officer